EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

 **Renaming rhtml files**

-Something that didn't come up in the rails upgrade check that is required to have a working app is renaming all rhtml files to html.erb, briefly described [here](http://railstips.org/blog/archives/2007/03/04/renaming-rhtml-to-erb/).
+Something that didn’t come up in the rails upgrade check that is required to have a working app is renaming all rhtml files to html.erb, briefly described [here](http://www.railstips.org/blog/archives/2007/03/04/renaming-rhtml-to-erb/).

 **Basic Asset Management**